Playa de Las Canteras: Map of the area

 Map of Playa de Las Canteras (2007).

 Geological formation

-La Isleta was originally an isolated islet, separated from the island of Gran Canaria by a strip of sea about a kilometer wide.
-On its southeast side was the isthmus of Guanarteme, a tongue of land that allowed La Isleta to become a peninsula, joining it to the rest of the island.
-The isthmus was approximately 4.12 km long and just over 200 meters wide at its narrowest part, opening out into a cup shape at its ends.
-The western side of the isthmus is occupied by Playa de Las Canteras, while the eastern side houses the facilities of Puerto de La Luz.
+La Isleta was originally a separate islet, divided from Gran Canaria by a strait approximately one kilometre wide.
+To its southeast lay the Isthmus of Guanarteme, a sandy strip that gradually connected La Isleta to the main island, forming the present-day peninsula.
+The isthmus measured about 4.12 kilometres in length and slightly more than 200 metres at its narrowest point, widening at both ends.
+Its western margin is occupied by Playa de Las Canteras, while the eastern side is the site of Puerto de La Luz.